marsidev/react-turnstile/README.md

 ### Handling widget expiring

-> By default, you don't need to handle the widget expiring, unless you set `autoResetOnExpire` to `false`.
+> By default, you don't need to handle the widget expiring, unless you set `options.refreshExpired` to `'manual'` or `'never'`.

 ```jsx
 import { useRef } from 'react'